ciresiemanym/platform-documentation/docs/vlmd-healdata-utils.md

 ### Python

-The HEAL Data Utilities was built on Python, a widely used programming language that may   already be installed on your computer.
+The HEAL Data Utilities is built on Python, a widely used programming language that may   already be installed on your computer.

- A current version of Python will be required to run the HEAL Data Utilities (healdata-utils).

-You can download the latest version of Python [here](https://www.python.org/downloads/)
+While the HEAL Data Utilities should be compatible with most versions of Python, you can download the latest version of Python [here](https://www.python.org/downloads/)

 ## 2. Set Up a Virtual Environment